isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/before-change-macro-event.md

 ## <a name="example"></a>Beispiel

-Im folgenden Codebeispiel wird das **Before Change** -Ereignis verwendet, um die Status Felder zu überprüfen.
+Im folgenden Codebeispiel werden die Statusfelder mithilfe des **Before Change-Ereignisses** überprüft.
 An error is raised if an inappropriate value is contained in the Resolution field.

 ```vb